 Rise Broadband Phone ServiceRise Broadband doesn’t offer TV service, but they do offer VoIP phone service.
 “Voice Over IP” phone service is pretty standard these days from both wired and wireless Internet providers.
 Rise calls their phone service “ActivePhone,” and it’s available for both month-to-month and multi-year-contract plans.

-Essentially, VoIP works by routing the call over your Internet connection, but still works for standard landline phone functions like 911.
+Essentially, VoIP works by routing the call over your internet connection.
+It will still work for standard landline phone functions like 911 as well.

 Some features of Rise Broadband phone service worth knowing about:

 Fixed Wireless and weatherThere is a common misconception that fixed wireless will suffer from “rain fade” in bad weather.
 Our testing indicates that this isn’t really an issue in 2018, as the technology is radically better and providers overbuild the connection to account for weather issues.
 Rise Broadband promises no interruption of service in bad weather, although heavy rain that lasts for multiple days can cause a reduction in bandwidth.

 Conclusion: Rise Broadband is a Much-Need Alternative to Big Cable